sonatype/nexus-maven-plugins/staging/maven-plugin/README.md

 This mode performs full staging workflow, from repository creation to closing it in case of success or dropping the repository in case of (transport or staging rule) failure.

+This mode is used when you did not specify any of the parameters mentioned in previous modes, and the project you deploy has release version.

 For supported staging workflows, refer to [Staging Workflows](nexus-staging-maven-plugin/WORKFLOWS.md) page.

 ### Image upload